-The Academic Enrichment Programs at UCSD aims to provide opportunities for funded research to undergraduates from various disciplines.
+Undergraduate Research Programs at UCSD aim to provide opportunities for funded research to undergraduates from various disciplines.
 CAMP and McNair programs target ethnically underrepresented minority and first-generation students.
-Annual conferences sponsored by the AEP office give scholars the opportunity to present the fruits of their studies.
+Annual conferences sponsored by the Undergraduate Research Programs office give scholars the opportunity to present the fruits of their studies.
 The office also offers scholarships and funds study-abroad opportunities.
 Be sure to check out their website for details on the services they offer.

 The Annual Biomedical Research Conference for Minority Students (ABRCMS) brings together STEM students from all backgrounds to share in the beauty of STEM research.
 ABRCMS displays the stellar work being done by scientists from marginalized backgrounds in an effort to demonstrate to its attendees that everyone has a place in STEM.
 Plenary talks and professional development seminars provide useful skills and ways of thinking for success in science.